Yield Curve Guide for Market Regimes

 The yield curve helps frame market regimes because it shows how borrowing costs are distributed across time rather than at one isolated maturity.
 What matters is not only whether yields are high or low, but how short-, intermediate-, and long-dated rates are arranged relative to one another.
 That structure helps clarify whether the backdrop looks more consistent with policy restraint, easing expectations, slower growth, inflation pressure, or a transition between those states.

-That structure can be read through three related dimensions: shape, level, and driver.
-A move at the front end says something different from a move at the long end, and a change in slope is not the same thing as a change in the overall rate level.
-Market-regime interpretation depends on how those pieces interact, not on any single yield in isolation.
+That is why the curve is more useful as a structure than as a headline number.
+A move at the front end says something different from a move at the long end, and a change in slope is not the same thing as a change in the overall level of yields.
+A broader view of the yield curve helps place those shifts inside a wider market regime rather than reducing them to one isolated signal.

 What the yield curve shows about market conditions

-The curve is most useful when it is treated as a structure rather than a headline number.
+The curve is most informative when different maturities are read together.
 A market with similar benchmark yields can sit in very different macro states depending on whether the front end is elevated by policy expectations, whether the long end is moving on inflation concerns, or whether spreads between maturities are compressing or widening.
 The internal geometry of the curve often reveals more than the absolute level of yields alone.

 That is why the curve should not be read mechanically.
 A flatter structure may reflect tighter monetary expectations, fading growth confidence, or a shift in long-end demand.
 A steeper structure may point to reflation, easier policy expectations, supply pressure, or stress-driven repricing.
 The curve matters because it organizes these possibilities, not because it eliminates the need for judgment.